reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 ##### Network driven Ecosystem

 Network Driven ecosystems are led by Network Service Providers that invests in its product portfolio with Product Offers that highly depends on the control of the networking infrastructure notably Network QoS.
-Some examples of product offers are ...
+Some examples of product offers are:
+* A Bundle of services for residential customers including fixed and mobile Telephony (ruled by regulators), Broadband Internet Access, Content delivery to TV and other devices (e.g. ), SmartHome Automation (M2M/IoT) and some additional Services including Cloud Data services (eg data storage for personal content), A;
+* A Bundle of services for SME customers including fixed and mobile Enterprise Telephony (ruled by regulaters), Broadband Internet Access, Content delivery to TV and other devices, and some additional Cloud services (eg data storage for personal content);

+Bundles for smaller market niches should be created and could be led by other Service Providers from the Ecossystem, examples:
+* Senior individual segment market with service delivery focused on Assisting Living
+* Artist (Music) individual segment market ...
+* Football (Sport) fan segment market ..
+* Technology (Hacker) segment Market ..
+* Startup Enterpreneur Enterprse ...
+* Health profissional freelancer
+* ..

 Network Driven ecosystems are comprised with Network Infrastructure vendors, Network end-user devices,